Supposeduck30/python-waukee-schools-gpa-calculator/README.md

 # GPA Calculator for WCSD

-## A fully functional easy to use GPA calculator written in python that calculates weighted cumulative GPA for the Waukee Community Schools District
+## A fully functional easy to use GPA calculator written in python that calculates weighted cumulative GPA for the Waukee Community School District

 This project was built with no external libraries at all.
 This GPA calculator will:
 - Ask you how many classes you have taken